IHE/ITI.MHDS/input/pagecontent/volume-1.md

 policy are understood.
 A good example of a policy conflict is in records retention requirements at the national level vs. at the Medical Records level.
-Medical Records regulatory retention is typically fixed at a short period after death, yet if the patient has black lung then the records must be preserved well beyond.
+Medical Records regulatory retention is typically fixed at a short period after death, but there may be exceptions (e.g., if the patient has black lung then the records must be preserved well beyond.)

 ### 1:50.5.2 Technical Security and Privacy controls